Battle of Atlanta: Battle

-Hood ordered Lt.
-Gen. William J. Hardee's corps on a march around the Union left flank, had Maj.
-Gen. Joseph Wheeler's cavalry march near Sherman's supply line, and had Maj.
-Gen. Benjamin Cheatham's corps attack the Union front.
-However, it took longer than expected for Hardee to get his men into position, and, during that time, McPherson had correctly deduced a possible threat to his left flank.
-He sent XVI Corps, his reserve, to help strengthen it.
+Hood ordered Lieutenant General William J. Hardee's corps on a march around the Union left flank, had Major General Joseph Wheeler's cavalry march near Sherman's supply line, and had Major General Benjamin Cheatham's corps attack the Union front.
+However, it took longer than expected for Hardee to get his men into position.
+Confederate Major General William H. T. Walker was shot from his horse by a Union sharpshooter while scouting the front to prepare his forces for battle.
+During the time that Hardee's corps was deploying for an attack, McPherson had correctly deduced a possible threat to his left flank.
+He sent XVI Corps, his reserve, to help strengthen the position.
 Hardee's men met this other force, and the battle began.
-Although the initial Confederate attack was repulsed, the Union left flank began to retreat.
-About this time, McPherson, who had ridden to the front to observe the battle, was shot and killed by Confederate infantry.
-Confederate Maj.
-Gen. William H.T.
-Walker was also killed - shot from his horse by a Union picket.
+About this time, McPherson rode to the front with two aides to determine the situation and redeploy some regiments as gunfire continued to build to the south of his line.
+While on this reconnaissance, McPherson was shot and killed by Confederate infantry unexpectedly moving forward.
+When the Confederates called on him to halt, he turned his horse and tried to escape after refusing a demand to surrender.